BIS offers the IB Diploma, IB Certificate courses and a full High School Diploma.

 A recent study performed in Britain by the Higher Education Statistics Agency (HESA) concluded that IB students were more likely to be accepted by the top 20 Higher Education Institutions and had a significantly greater chance of earning first-class honours than their counterparts.

 The IB Diploma Programme at BIS offers all the necessary requirements to satisfy entry into higher education institutions in Germany.
-The definitive official German recognition requirements are outlined on the KMK website.
+The definitive official German recognition requirements are outlined on the KMK (Kultusministerium) website.
 Below please find the latest KMK document with the current requirements and the English summary, which is the unofficial translation of this agreement.

 Should you need further details please contact the following local school authorities: